functorz-tech/momen_doc/actions/ai/ai-data-model.md

 * Name: Text type, records the name of the tool.
 * Call ID: Text type, records the tool call ID.
-* Type: Text type, defaults to the following four types, recording the type of the tool:&#x20;
+* Type: Text type, defaults to the following four types, recording the type of the tool:
-  * ACTION\_FLOW: Behavior flow.&#x20;
+  * ACTION\_FLOW: Behavior flow.
-  * TPA: Third-party API.&#x20;
+  * TPA: Third-party API.
-  * Momen AI: Other AI.&#x20;
+  * Momen AI: Other AI.
   * OBTAIN\_MORE\_INFORMATION: Obtain more information.
 * Request: JSON type, the request made when invoking the tool.
 * Response: JSON type, the result returned when the tool is called.
 * Message ID: Integer type, a relational field produced by a 1(one-to-many) relationship between the tool usage record table and the message table, used to record which message this tool usage record belongs to.

-## About Momen

-[Momen](https://momen.app/?channel=momen-docs) is a no-code web app builder, allows users to build fully customizable web apps, marketplaces, Social Networks, AI Apps, Enterprise SaaS, and much more.
-You can iterate and refine your projects in real-time, ensuring a seamless creation process.
-Meanwhile, Momen offers powerful API integration capabilities, allowing you to connect your projects to any service you need.
-With Momen, you can bring your ideas to life and build remarkable digital solutions and get your web app products to market faster than ever before.